 ICANN – Internet Corporation for Assigned Names and Numbers is a global non-profit corporation formed to oversee a select range of Internet technical management functions currently managed by the U.S. Government, or by its contractors and volunteers.

-KPI: Key progress indicator – KPIs are established by business owners depending on the campaign.
+KPI: Key performance indicator – KPIs are established by business owners depending on the campaign.
 KPIs are generally the most important metrics in measuring a particular ad campaign.
 While a KPI can be either a count or a ratio, it is frequently a ratio.

 MVT: Multivariate Testing – A process by which more than one component of a website may be tested in a live environment.
 It can be thought of in simple terms as numerous A/B tests performed on one page at the same time.

-PPC: Pay-per-Click – An advertising pricing model in which advertisers pay based on how many consumers clicked on a promotion.
+PPC: Pay-Per-Click – An advertising pricing model in which advertisers pay based on how many consumers clicked on a promotion.

 PPI: Pay-per-Impression – An advertising pricing model in which advertisers pay agencies based on how many times an ad is viewed.

 RFP: Request for proposal – An RFP occurs when a company requests agencies or other companies to pitch them an idea or strategy for a particular need.

 ROI: Return on investment = (Revenue – Cost)/Cost, expressed as a percentage.
 This term refers to the monetary return on an investment, whether the investment is advertising spend or wages allocated to a specific practice or task.

 RSS: Really Simple Syndication – RSS is an XML (extensible markup language, similar to HTML) format for distributing news headlines on the Web, also known as syndication.